spidermachine/minipig/README.md

 **process message with asynchronous and separate thread

-    message be handle default is asynchronous, within separate thread. when your need to get the result of request, just call the method get_result of request.
+    message be handle default is asynchronous, within separated thread. when your need to get the result of request, just call the method get_result of request.
 As following code:

     my_request = MyRequest()
-    # hdnel this request with asynchronous and in separate thread.
+    # handle this request with asynchronous and in separated thread.
     Executor.get_instance().execute(my_request)

     .....